icopy-site/awesome/docs/awesome/awesome-webaudio.md

 - [Web Audio Basics](https://github.com/kylestetz/Web-Audio-Basics) - A growing set of light code samples with CodePen links for each.
 - [Web Audio Perf](https://padenot.github.io/web-audio-perf/) - Performance of various AudioNodes and strategies for efficient resource usage (from WAC2016).
 - [Percussion Synthesis Using Web Audio](https://github.com/irritant/WAC-2016-Tutorial) - This tutorial will introduce the basics of web audio programming by writing code to synthesize simple percussion sounds (from WAC2016).
+- [Browser Noise: Web Audio Tutorials](https://www.youtube.com/playlist?list=PLLgJJsrdwhPywJe2TmMzYNKHdIZ3PASbr) - Playlist of video tutorials by Dan Tramte, hosted on the Audio Programmer YouTube channel.

 ### Books

-- [JavaScript for Sound Artists](https://www.crcpress.com/JavaScript-for-Sound-Artists-Learn-to-Code-with-the-Web-Audio-API/Turner-Leonard/p/book/9781138961531) - A bottom up JavaScript / DOM course using Web Audio for all the examples.
+- [JavaScript for Sound Artists](https://www.routledge.com/JavaScript-for-Sound-Artists-Learn-to-Code-with-the-Web-Audio-API/Turner-Leonard/p/book/9781138961531) - A bottom up JavaScript / DOM course using Web Audio for all the examples.
 - [Web Audio API](https://webaudioapi.com/book/) - Intended to be a springboard for web developers with little to no digital audio expertise.
 Geared towards game audio and interactive apps.

 ### Newsletters